karimmontaser0/kareem-montase/README.md

 * **🎯 JD-Match (AI Mock Interviewer):** A RAG pipeline with vector embeddings and semantic search simulating technical interviews.
 * **🏥 Clinic Appointment Automation:** Orchestrated workflows using n8n and REST APIs to reduce administrative workload by 80%.
 * **🧠 VQA for Brain Tumor Diagnosis:** A hybrid CNN-Transformer model for medical MRI classification.
+* **🦾 Siemens S7-1200 AI Advisor:** An intelligent industrial assistant using RAG and Computer Vision to troubleshoot PLCs.

 ---